peter88213/aeon2yw/docs/usage.md

 - New scenes are put into a new chapter named "New scenes".
 - New arcs, characters, locations, and items are added, if assigned to "Narrative" events.
 - Arc, character, location, and item relationships are updated, if the entity names match.
+- When processing unspecific "day/hour/minute" information, a reference date that can be set in the configuration is used.

 ### Update rules for Aeon Timeline 2 projects